-There are no central repositories for information on Information Security Challenges especially on Collegiate Cyber Defense Competition.
+There were no central repositories for information on Information Security Challenges especially on Collegiate Cyber Defense Competition.
 I feel it benefits future classes at my school, other schools and Professionals interested in participating to host information explaining how the competitions work.

 I am hoping others help in this endeavor as its a huge project, but I will keep working on it when I have time.